gramos/panthro/README.md

 Panthro: the rubygems proxy cache
 =================================

+!!!
+This project is a toy, is not usable for serious !!!
 The idea is to speed up the gem command caching gem and spec files.
 Rubygems proxy cache Is a rack app that cache static files into a local machine, where is runing.
 Is does not cache /api calls.